Murder of Patsy Morris: 1996 suspect

-In 1996 the case was re-opened when police arrested a man from Hounslow.
+In 1996 the case was re-opened and police arrested a man from Hounslow.
 The police were acting on new information on the murder and raided the suspect's house at dawn on 8 July of that year.
 The man, who was arrested at Hounslow bus depot, was then 33 years old, meaning he would have been 17 at the time of the murder in 1980.
 He was released on bail but was re-interviewed in August.
 In October the man was released from police custody again on bail, and it was reported that police had applied for permission to charge the suspect from the Crown Prosecution Service (CPS).
 However, the CPS decided not to prosecute the man.

-Peter Tobin as a suspect
+Peter Tobin

 In 2007, Morris's murder was one of a number of cases linked in the press to newly discovered Scottish serial killer Peter Tobin, who was found to have killed three women between 1991 and 2006.
 After hearing of the discovery of two women's bodies buried at Tobin's former Margate home, George Morris said that something inside him "clicked" and that he believed Tobin had also murdered his daughter.
 Her case was reviewed as part of an investigation into other potential victims of Tobin, named Operation Anagram, but Morris's family heard no more from the police and the investigation was wound down in 2011, having found no evidence that conclusively linked Tobin to any other murders.